Here’s The MileLion’s review of the UOB Reserve Card, the bank’s flagship product, and available by invitation only to the wellest of the well-heeled.

 - S$1 million a year on the UOB Reserve Card

-- S$10 million a year on the UOB Payment Facility
+- S$10 million a year on the UOB Payment Facility (which would cost S$160,000 in fees, based on the current rates)

 Those are frightening sums (at least for me), but the reward takes bling to the next level: a card with an actual diamond embedded into it.
 How much does it cost to make?
-Well, if you want an additional supplementary card, each will cost you S$1,080 (and you’re limited to two).
+Well, if you want an additional supplementary card, each will cost you S$1,090 (and you’re limited to two).

 Thankfully, it’s not a mere cosmetic upgrade.
 UOB Reserve Diamond Cardholders receive additional privileges, as summarised below: